ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>

-## Getting Started OpenSearch Maintainers
+## Getting Started for OpenSearch Repository Maintainers

 This section discusses in greater detail the steps required by each **OpenSearch** repo to get its library ready to implement the processes described in the "[Process Overview](#process-overview)" section above.